Shop ‘til snow drops at Montréal’s holiday markets

-Montréal during the holidays is like a real-life snowball.
-Falling snow, twinkling lights, ice skating in the Old Port and cheer on every corner… what better place to fill your stockings?
-Montréal’s 2017 indie winter fairs and Xmas markets guarantee all your gifts will be unique, with offerings ranging from décor to soaps, jewellery, fashion, bags, Christmas cookies and more – something to please everyone on your list.
+Falling snow, twinkling lights, ice skating in the Old Port and cheer on every corner… time to fill your stockings!
+Montréal’s 2018 indie winter fairs and holiday markets guarantee all your gifts will be unique, with offerings ranging from décor to soaps, jewellery, fashion, bags, Christmas cookies and more.
+Everything for everyone on your list – and yourself.

 Welcome to family fest!
-This market dedicated to goods for the whole family brings together over 30 designers (including Poterie Bonmatin, Clair de Prune and Coton Mouton), who create a range of kid-friendly gear, from clothes to toys.
+Marché nënë, a market dedicated to goods for the whole family, brings together over 30 designers who create a range of kid-friendly gear, from clothes to toys.
 There are also tons of free workshops for kids happening over the weekend, as well as a café on the spot, storytelling hours and film screenings.

 The Nutcracker Market

-Help support the Grand Ballets while shopping the items on your lists at this bustling philanthropic, named after their signature annual holiday production, The Nutcracker.
+Help support Les Grand Ballets Canadiens de Montréal while shopping the items on your list at the Nutcracker Market, a bustling philanthropic market named after their signature annual holiday production, The Nutcracker.
 You’ll find everything from locally made home décor to art, toys, accessories and things to munch on around the Christmas tree.

-Walk among Christmas trees and historical holiday displays as you peruse the handiwork of Québec artisans, artists and craftspeople at the impressive Place Bonaventure downtown.
-Find cozy clothing, children’s toys, decorations and home decor, stand-out jewelry, Québécois food and drink (sampling before you buy is part of the fun here), and more for yourself and everyone on your gift list.
+Walk among Christmas trees and historical holiday displays as you peruse the handiwork of Québec artisans, artists and craftspeople at Salon des métiers d’art du Québec, within the impressive Place Bonaventure downtown.
+Find cozy clothing, children’s toys, decorations and home décor, stand-out jewellery, Québécois food and drink (sampling before you buy is part of the fun here), and more for yourself and everyone on your gift list.

-This market in Little Italy focuses on the handiwork of local artisans, so it’s your prime spot to find woodworking products, leather work, hand mixed teas, artisanal soaps, kids’ toys – the works.
+This market in Rosemont focuses on the handiwork of local artisans, so it’s your prime spot to find woodworking products, leather work, hand-mixed teas, artisanal soaps, kids’ toys – the works.
 There’s a special focus on sustainability, recycled materials and eco products here, too.

 Etsy Montréal Holiday Market

-This celebratory event in Old Montréal’s Place Jacques-Cartier features outdoor fire pits, food, warm drinks, music and free activities for the whole family.
+Merry Montréal in Old Montréal’s Place Jacques-Cartier is a celebration that features outdoor fire pits, food, warm drinks, music and free activities for the whole family.
 Plus, of course, an enormous Christmas market!
-Buy everything from yummy treats to candles to crafts and accessories for the people on your list, and then brings them back on December 31 for the biggest New Year’s Eve party in the neighbourhood.
+Buy everything from yummy treats to candles to crafts and accessories for the people on your list, and then bring them back on December 31 for the biggest New Year’s Eve party in the neighbourhood.

 Isa Tousignant, blogger